esciencecenter-digital-skills/teamwork-for-research-software-development/_episodes/04-kanban-intro.md

 >
 > Generally speaking the "Product Owner" defines the product backlog, and
 > acceptance criteria (AC).
 However, it is a good practice if team members
-> contributed to wrting AC.
+> contribute to writing AC.
 >
 {: .callout}